Agent Smith: Overview

 At the end of the first film, Smith appears to have been deleted by Neo.
 However, in the sequels, Smith is revealed to have been linked to Neo, which enabled him to resist being sent to the Source – the Machines' mainframe, where obsolete or malfunctioning programs are deleted.
 No longer an Agent, Smith is liberated from the Machines' control and exists as a renegade program that manifests himself akin to a self-replicating computer virus compared to his original Agent-based ability to inhabit a single body wired into the Matrix.
 Smith gains the power to copy his physical form onto any entity in the Matrix by phasing his hand into their body and spreading a black liquid that transforms them into a copy of himself, resulting in an ever-growing army of Smiths connected by a single consciousness.
 By copying himself onto a human redpill in the process of disconnecting from the Matrix, Smith overwrites their consciousness and takes control of their body in the real world.
 This is seen when Smith takes over Bane's body in The Matrix Reloaded; however, he is repelled when he attempts to do the same to Morpheus and Neo.
 Smith's real power comes from his ability to absorb memories and powers from his victims, human and program alike, culminating in him taking over the Oracle and fighting Neo in the final battle of the Matrix series.
 Neo allows himself to be overwritten during the battle, thus giving the Machines an opportunity to delete Smith and return the Matrix and its inhabitants to normal.

 Character history

 The Matrix

 In the first film, Smith is one of the three Agents sent to deal with Morpheus.
 When Neo manages to free Morpheus, Smith orders the dispatch of Sentinels to the Nebuchadnezzar and then interferes with Neo's escape.
 Neo manages to put up a fight against Smith, and narrowly escapes.
 Smith survives and, alongside his fellow Agents, engages in a lengthy cross-town chase.
 Ultimately, Smith anticipates Neo’s final destination and guns him down.
+However, after Neo was resurrected and has embraced his abilities as the One, Smith is overpowered by him.
+Neo jumps into Smith's body, seemingly destroying Smith from the inside out.